HParklab/IFUM/README.md

 ### Prerequisites:

 1.  **Sufficient RAM:** Ensure your system has at least 24GB RAM (required for ESMFold).
-You may need less RAM if you only use pre-computed PDB files.
+You may need less RAM if you only use pre-computed PDB or CIF files.

 2.  **NVIDIA GPU:** Ensure your system has a compatible NVIDIA GPU with at least 16GB of VRAM and the drivers are correctly installed.
 Verify with:
     ```bash